Considerations on the System Landscape for Integration when On-boarding into SAP Cloud Integration

 - In case of extensive development of custom integration content consider to extend into a three-tier system landscape with a dedicated development tenant.

-Accounts in SAP Cloud Platform Integration
+Accounts in SAP Cloud Integration

 Call for Actions: